vulongphan/MyPersonalWebsite/content/authors/admin/_index.md

 I am a Computer Science student at New York University Abu Dhabi.

-A dedicated, methodical and quality-driven programmer who always finishes what I am assigned and sets out to do at a fairly satisfactory level.
+A dedicated, methodical and quality-driven programmer who always finishes what he is assigned and sets out to do at a fairly satisfactory level.
 I am eager to learn about different areas of my interest and make sure the knowledge I gain brings real value to the organization that I work for.